-Thomas Foy, Sr., and his wife, Rebecca Puttee, moved their family from Baltimore County, Maryland, to Craven County, NC, in 1749, settling on the Trent River at a point known as Rocky Run, near New Bern.
+Thomas Foy, Sr., born 1703, and his wife, Rebecca Puttee Putter, born 1710, married January 1726.
+The couple later relocated from Baltimore County, Maryland, to Craven County, NC, in 1749, settling on the Trent River at a point known as Rocky Run, near New Bern.

-The children of Thomas Foy, Sr. and Rebecca Puttee include:
+The children of Thomas Foy, Sr. and Rebecca Puttee (died 1785, Jones County) include:

 (1) John Foy, born January 18, 1725/26 in St. John’s Parish, Baltimore, MD; died 1791 in Craven Co., NC.